bitovi/fast-react-static-renderer/README.md

   - Copy the `Space ID` and the `Content Delivery API - access token`, you will need those later to connect the NextJS app to Contentful
 - Enter your data into Contentful

-### Have a valid domain name
+### (Optional) Have a valid domain name

-You need to have a certified domain name to be able to deploy the app.
+If you want the application deployed with a custom domain name, you should have a certified domain name before the next steps.

+If you don't have a domain name, please ignore the following variables in the guide:
+- `domain_name`
+- `subdomain_name`
+- `hosted_zone_id`

+And make sure to follow the [No Custom domain setup](#no-custom-domain-setup) step below.

+**Once you have the all prerequisites, you are ready to start the guide.**

 ## Add Contentful Keys to AWS Secrets

 - Open the [Secrets Manager Console](https://us-east-1.console.aws.amazon.com/secretsmanager/landing?region=us-east-1)
-- Click on Store a new secret
+- Click on `Store a new secret`
-- For secret type, choose Other type of secret
+- For secret type, choose `Other type of secret`
 - Enter the key/value pairs corresponding to your API keys
   - ContentfulAccessToken
   - ContentfulSpaceID